aalu1418/cfx-eth-chainlink-bridge/README.md

 Simple project send transactions to/from Conflux Network to/from Ethereum - deployed on the Conflux Oceanus mainnet and the Ropsten testnet.

+At a conceptual level, oracles connect blockchains to off-chain information, and bridges connect one blockchain to another.
+The other blockchain is considered "off-chain" to the original blockchain, hence a direct parallel to oracles.

 **Components**

 - Chainlink Node